dan-nagle/h2m/README.txt

 are exceedingly rare.

 Typedefs defining 'void' will cause undefined type errors.
-Fortran has no reasonable translation for a 'void' type and h2m cannot handle it.
+Fortran has no reasonable translation for a 'void' type and h2m cannot address it.
 Likewise, certain built-in C types (va_list and its associates as well as associates of berval) can cause unrecognized type problems, as can exceedingly complicated typedefs.